TrySpace/GPT-Helper/README.md

 This is a fork of: https://github.com/jas3333/GPT-Helper and is updated to work with `typescript` and uses `@mui` material design components and works on mobile.
+It uses `zustand` for state and local storage, `axios` for openAI requests and `react-syntax-highlighter` to format the GPT responses.
 It was largely modified using GPT/ChatGPT.

+### Tech

+- Typescript
+- @mui/material
+- Zustand
+- Axios
+- react-syntax-highlighter

 ## GPT Prompt Engineer

 This app is an interface to the GPT3 API. **It isn't ChatGPT nor does it use the Chatgpt api**.
 It was made as a second option to ChatGPT, due to the ChatGPT often being overloaded.

-## How to use it:
+## How to use:

 - Automatically prefix questions with your own personas/prompts
 - Prompt-engineering